felixsidzed/tea-docs/_sources/standard_library_reference.rst

 Memory
 ------

-The `Memory` module provides access to basic memory operations such as free.
+The `Memory` module provides access to basic memory operations such as heap allocation and free.

 .. currentmodule:: mem